-While the House of Representatives recently passed the proposed five-year, $494 billion Investing in a New Vision for the Environment and Surface Transportation in America (INVEST in America) Act by a 35-25 margin, with the bill serving as a key component of the five-year, $760 billion outline, entitled “Moving Forward Framework,” which was released in January, it is fair to say language within the bill was not well-received by the freight railroad sector.
+While your home of Representatives just recently passed the proposed five-year, $494 billion Buying a New Vision for the Environment and Surface Area Transport in America (BUY America) Act by a 35-25 margin, with the costs serving as a key component of the five-year, $760 billion outline, entitled “Progressing Structure,” which was launched in January, it is fair to state language within the costs was not favored by the freight railway sector.

 That was the word from the Washington, D.C.-based Association of American Railroads (AAR).

-Among its chief objections to the INVEST in America Act cited by the AAR were:
+Among its chief objections to the INVEST in America Act pointed out by the AAR were:

-- the effective prohibition of the safe movement of LNG by rail is unnecessary as the Department of Transportation already has an ongoing rulemaking and has completed a real-world tank car test, in addition to additional research on the transportation of the LNG by rail that is also being undertaken pursuant to the FY 2020 Appropriation bill;
+the reliable prohibition of the safe motion of LNG by rail is unneeded as the Department of Transportation currently has a continuous rulemaking and has completed a real-world tank cars and truck test, in addition to additional research study on the transportation of the LNG by rail that is likewise being undertaken pursuant to the FY 2020 Appropriation bill;

-- Private Right of Action: With the ongoing standards and metrics rulemaking wrapping up at the Department of Transportation, the legally enforceable contracts already in existence, and the two other options for legal recourse, this provision is unnecessary at this time;
+Private Right of Action: With the continuous requirements and metrics rulemaking concluding at the Department of Transportation, the lawfully enforceable agreements currently out there, and the two other choices for legal option, this arrangement is unnecessary at this time;

-- Two-Crew Mandate (Section 9509): This anti-technology provision would prevent any freight railroad staffing modernization in perpetuity, a process that has historically been done through collective bargaining, without providing any safety benefit;
+Two-Crew Mandate (Section 9509): This anti-technology provision would avoid any freight railroad staffing modernization in all time, a process that has actually historically been done through cumulative bargaining, without supplying any security advantage;

-- Effective Prohibition on Certain Crew Operations (Section 9510): The effective prohibition on the limited ability of certain Mexican trains crews to continue to operate safely in the U.S. will decrease safety and security of operations, reduce network fluidity, lead to increased blocked crossings in Laredo, Texas, and could negatively impact U.S. jobs;
+Efficient Prohibition on Certain Crew Operations (Section 9510): The reliable restriction on the limited capability of specific Mexican trains teams to continue to run safely in the U.S. will decrease security and security of operations, reduce network fluidity, lead to increased blocked crossings in Laredo, Texas, and might adversely affect U.S. tasks;

-- Yardmaster Hours of Service: Given that a yardmaster is already required to abide by all hours-of-service laws when engaged in an activity that could impact the safe operation of a train, this provision is unnecessary; and
+Yardmaster Hours of Service: Given that a yardmaster is already required to abide by all hours-of-service laws when participated in an activity that could affect the safe operation of a train, this provision is unnecessary; and

-- 10-Minute Blocked Crossing Standard (Section 9553): Each of the nation’s 200,000 grade crossings are different, so the one-size-fits-all solution proposed will lead to unintended consequences, including network congestion and reductions in service
+10-Minute Blocked Crossing Standard (Section 9553): Each of the nations 200,000 grade crossings are various, so the one-size-fits-all service proposed will lead to unexpected effects, consisting of network congestion and reductions in service

-In an interview, AAR President and CEO Ian Jefferies explained that this bill, in the AAR’s opinion, represents a missed opportunity.
+In an interview, AAR President and CEO Ian Jefferies discussed that this costs, in the AARs opinion, represents a missed out on opportunity.

-Jefferies noted that there is some irony there, in that freight railroads invest private capital back into their networks, with around $25 billion invested into their networks, noting that railroads are not seeking funding through legislation or other things in a federal surface transportation reauthorization.
+Jefferies noted that there is some irony there, because freight railways invest private capital back into their networks, with around $25 billion invested into their networks, noting that railroads are not looking for financing through legislation or other things in a federal surface area transport reauthorization.